 Let’s be honest, the best Thanksgiving side dishes are the mashed potatoes and the stuffing, but we could all use some veggies.
 This crispy maple bacon Brussels sprout dish is the perfect Thanksgiving veggie side dish.

-What ingredients will you need to make these low carb bacon Brussels sprouts?
+What ingredients will you need to make these maple bacon Brussels sprouts?